Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 A "solution" refers to an assembly of Azure resources, such as predictive services, cloud storage and scheduled data pipelines that constitute an Azure application.
-There is an entry in the [Cortana Intelligency Gallery](https://gallery.cortanaintelligence.com/browse?categories=["10"]&orderby=freshness desc/) that has a single-button install for this solution.
+There is an entry in the [Cortana Intelligency Gallery](https://gallery.cortanaintelligence.com/browse/?skip=0&categories=%5B%2210%22%5D&orderby=updated_at%20desc) that has a single-button install for this solution.
-To deploy the solution, click deploy on the [Interactive Price Analytics] (https://gallery.cortanaintelligence.com/Solution/Interactive-Price-Analytics) web page, and .
+To deploy the solution, click Deploy on the [Interactive Price Analytics](https://gallery.cortanaintelligence.com/Solution/Interactive-Price-Analytics) web page, and .

 Assuming you've already set up an Azure subscription, this will place a copy of the resources there.
 Please follow the installation instructions for the one manual step needed (set up username and password for database).